yantong1775/groundx-on-prem/README.md

 1. Create a new VPC for EKS cluster setup:
    ```
-   ./environment.sh aws-vpc
+   bin/environment aws-vpc
    ```

 2. Create a new EKS cluster:
    ```
-   ./environment.sh eks
+   bin/environment eks
    ```

 3. Destroy the EKS cluster:
    ```
-   ./operator.sh eks -c
+   bin/operator eks -c
    ```

 4. Test deployment of the EKS cluster without making any changes to the AWS account:
    ```
-   ./operator.sh eks -t
+   bin/operator eks -t
    ```

 ## EyeLevel Helm Operator

-Deployments are managed using the `operator.sh` script found in the root of this repository.
+Deployments are managed using the `bin/operator` script found in the root of this repository.

 ### Usage

 ```
-./operator.sh [component] [options]
+bin/operator [component] [options]
 ```

 Component is the service, pod, configuration, or functional group you wish to manage.